Everything You Should Know About Accoya® Wood

 Acetylated Wood Process

-1. Rough sawn sustainable wood is soaked in acetic anhydride.
+1. Rough-sawn sustainable wood is soaked in acetic anhydride.

 There are many reasons why people favor this type of wood.
 The acetylation process strengthens the wood so it offers better performance, sustainability, durability, and more.